Dr Adam Benham, BA (Oxon), PhD

 Since establishing my laboratory at Durham University, I have been investigating both the quality control of proteins involved in antigen presentation and the machinery that controls oxidative protein folding.
 My laboratory is particularly interested in how these fundamentally important biological pathways underpin human and animal health.
 For example, we have discovered a novel member of the Protein Disulfide Isomerase (PDI) family called PDILT that is required for sperm:egg binding (in collaboration with Prof. Masaru Okabe and Prof. Masahito Ikawa, Osaka University, Japan).
 This work may lead to the development of new tests and cures for unexplained male infertility and has been covered extensively by the media (see for example http://www.itv.com/news/tyne-tees/2012-05-01/scientists-discover-fertility-gene/).
 We are also working with Prof. Christina Avellar and colleagues at UNIFESP-EPM, Sao Paulo, to understand the role of the PDI family in the development and function of the male epididymis.

-Other studies in my laboratory have shown that there is a link between the oxidative protein folding machinery and gastrointestinal disease (in collaboration with clinical colleagues at James Cook University Hospital, Middlesbrough).
-We are also harnessing new quantitative proteomics technologies (SWATH) to explore the biology of protein quality control in the skin (in collaboration with P&G).
+Other studies in my laboratory have shown that there is a link between the ER quality control machinery and gastrointestinal disease (in collaboration with clinical colleagues at James Cook University Hospital, Middlesbrough).
+We are also harnessing new microscopy and quantitative proteomics technologies (SWATH) to explore the biology of proteostasis and stress responses in the skin (in collaboration with P&G).

-Along with my research commitments, I am the co-ordinator of the Department of Biosciences Level 4 MBiol course and I am module co-ordinator for undergraduate Level 2 Immune Systems.
+Along with my research commitments, I am the co-ordinator of the Department of Biosciences Level 4 MBiol undergraduate degree and I am module co-ordinator for undergraduate Level 2 Immune Systems.
 I am the Departmental International co-ordinator for the Science Faculty.
 I am on the editorial board of the journals "Antioxidants and Redox Signaling" and "Biology Direct" and I serve on the committee for the Society for Experimental Biology (Cell section).
-I have been appointed as an external examiner for various undergraduate degree courses, and am currently externalling for the Cardiff University School of Biosciences undergraduate degree schemes (Biomolecular).
+I have been appointed as an external examiner for various undergraduate degree courses, most recently for the Cardiff University School of Biosciences undergraduate degree schemes (Biomolecular).

 My research has been funded by the BBSRC, MRC, Wellcome Trust, Arthritis Research UK, Leverhulme Trust, Royal Society, European Union, JGWP Foundation and FAPESP (Brazil) and the support of these organisations is gratefully acknowledged.